exoasteroids/ExoRANK/README.md

 **ExoRANK Main Window**

 1. Open ExoRANK.
-You will need to provide five inputs before clicking "Run":
+You will need to provide ten inputs before clicking "Run":
-2. Click "File Browser" to select your table.
+2. Click "Ranking File Browser" to select your table that is going to be ranked.
 Supported table types are CSV, FITS, ASCII, and IPAC.
+3. Click "True-Positive File Browser" to select your table that is going to be added randomly in as your true-positives.
+Supported table types are CSV, FITS, ASCII, and IPAC.
+4. Click "True-Negative File Browser" to select your table that is going to be added randomly in as your true-negatives.
+Supported table types are CSV, FITS, ASCII, and IPAC.
-3. Choose the file type of your selected table from the dropdown menu below.
+5. Choose the file type of your selected tables from the dropdown menu below.
+All tables must be the same file type
-4. Enter the number of parameters by typing a positive integer in the "NOP" text box.
+6. Enter the number of parameters by typing a positive integer in the "NOP" text box.
 This represents the columns you are using in the ranking algorithm.
+7. Input a positive integer into the "Chunk Size" text box to select the size of each output csv, ie how many rows.
+8. Input a percentage, between 0 and 1, into the "Positive %" text box to select the percentage of the chunk size with be true-positives.
+9. Input a percentage, between 0 and 1, into the "Negative %" text box to select the percentage of the chunk size with be true-negatives.
-5. Type the desired output file name as a string in the "Output File Name" text box.
+10. Type the desired output file name as a string in the "Output File Name" text box.
-6. Click the "Change Settings" button at the bottom.
+11. Click the "Change Settings" button at the bottom.
 A new window will appear.
 Refer to the instructions below for guidance on using this popup window.
-7. Once all parameters are set, click "Run" to execute the algorithm.
+12. Once all parameters are set, click "Run" to execute the algorithm.
-8. The output table will be saved as a CSV file in the "Output" file directory.
+13. The output tables will be saved as a CSV file in the "Output" file directory.

 **ExoRANK "Change Settings" Window**